SupplyTiger/CocoaBridge/README.md

 - **User Management** — view all users, change their role via dropdown, toggle active/inactive status
 - **Manual Sync Controls** — trigger any of the 4 data sync jobs on demand with live feedback
 - **System Health** — status cards showing last run time, success/failure, and records affected for each sync job
+- **Filter Configuration** — tabbed keyword/code editor for the 4 sync filter types (Solicitation Keywords, NAICS Codes, PSC Prefixes, Industry Day Keywords); each filter has an active list and a word bank for quick re-adding

+## Admin Inline Editing

+Admins can manually enrich or correct data on detail pages without waiting for a sync.

 ---